+Base Salary

-Base Salary.
-Base salary for our executive officers is determined based on the scope of work, skills, experience, responsibilities, performance and seniority of the executive, peer group salaries for similarly-situated positions and the recommendation of the Chief Executive Officer (except in the case of his or her own compensation).
-Mr. Woodhouse's and Ms. Cochran's salaries are set per their employment agreements, subject to increases at the discretion of the Compensation Committee.
-The Company views base salary as a fixed component of executive compensation that compensates the executive officer for the daily responsibilities assumed in keeping the Company operating throughout the year.
+The Compensation Committee reviews our executive officers' base salaries annually at the end of the fiscal year and establishes the base salaries for the upcoming fiscal year.
+Base salary for our executive officers is determined after consideration of numerous factors, including, but not limited to: scope of work, skills, experience, responsibilities, performance and seniority of the executive, peer group salaries for similarly-situated positions and the recommendation of the Chief Executive Officer (except in the case of her own compensation).

+Ms. Cochran's salary is set per her employment agreement, subject to increases at the discretion of the Compensation Committee.
+The Company views base salary as a fixed component of executive compensation that compensates the executive officer for the daily responsibilities assumed in operating the Company throughout the year.